-Intimate Care is any assistance that involves touching a child while carrying out a procedure that most children are able to do for themselves but some are unable to manage without help.
+Intimate Care is any assistance that is required to meet the individualised needs of a child at any given time.
+It will involve being responsive to a child through physical intervention to carry out a procedure that most children are able to do for themselves but some are unable to manage without adult support.
 This may involve help with eating, drinking, dressing and matters of personal hygiene such as washing and toileting.
 In some instances, more specialised intimate assistance may be needed for children with physical or medical difficulties.